 If you are signed up for one of our promotional packages you’ll continue to experience great savings off our regular retail rates for the services you chose, until the end of your promotional period.
 If you have other services and equipment outside of the service package you may see an increase in those equipment rates and you will see an increase in the associated surcharges, taxes and fees as applicable.

 Below please find a summary of the various taxes, surcharges, and fees.
 Unless otherwise notated, the listed taxes, surcharges, and/or fees are neither government mandated nor a tax, surcharge, or fee imposed on you by the government.
 They are either a surcharge and/or fee Grande assesses and retains.

 No. If you subscribe to Limited Basic only and no other video packages or tiers, the Sports or Entertainment Network Surcharge will not be assessed to your monthly bill.

-The surcharges and fees (Broadcast TV Surcharge, Sports Surcharge, Entertainment Networks Surcharge, and Network Access & Maintenance Fee) are not imposed by the government and are subject to change.
-They are either a surcharge or fee that Grande assesses and retains.
-These surcharges and fees are not franchise fees, which are imposed by local franchising authorities (municipalities) as compensation for Grande’s use of the public right-of-ways or easements.
-These surcharges and fees are also not taxes, which Grande collects on behalf of local, state, and federal governments.
+The surcharges and fees (Broadcast TV Surcharge, Sports Surcharge, Entertainment Networks Surcharge, Network Access & Maintenance Fee, and the Municipal Construction Surcharge) are not imposed by the government and are subject to change.
+They are either a surcharge or fee that RCN assesses and retains.
+These surcharges and fees are not franchise fees, and are not imposed by local franchising authorities (municipalities) as compensation for RCN’s use of the public right-of-ways or easements.
+These surcharges and fees are also not taxes that RCN collects on behalf of local, state, and federal governments.